jameswagner/aws-regenie/README.md

    - SNS topic for alarm notifications with optional email subscriptions
    - Custom metrics and monitoring for all workflow components

-### IAM Permissions

-The solution follows least-privilege principles with dedicated IAM roles:

-- Each Lambda function has its own IAM role with specific permissions for its tasks
-- Permissions are scoped to specific resources and actions
-- The manifest processor Lambda has permissions to read from S3 and start Step Functions executions

-### Workflow Execution Logs

-Regenie commands and execution details can be found in:

-- **Lambda Logs**: Available in CloudWatch for each Lambda function
-- **Step Functions Execution History**: Shows the workflow progression and state transitions
-- **AWS Batch Job Logs**: Contains detailed regenie command outputs and errors

 ### Database Schema

 The system uses two core DynamoDB tables to track genomics workflows:

 1. **WorkflowTable**: Records workflow executions with runtime parameters and execution status
 2. **JobStatusTable**: Tracks individual batch job statuses within workflows

-**Future Enhancements:** Additional tables planned for the system include StudyMetadataTable, DatasetTable, SamplesTable, ExecutionErrorsTable, and MetricsTable to enable multi-study organization, sample tracking, and performance metrics collection.

 ### Cleanup Workflow